eliasdewan/ExpressAPI/README.md

 - > Database

-  - create a new interface Iuser excluding _id, iclude all the user fields fields and extend Document from mongoose import
+  - create a new interface Iuser excluding \_id, iclude all the user fields fields and extend Document from mongoose import
   - create shema of Type Schema<interface exteding Document>

 > For each functionalty use dto to check

 - > Authentication controller, service, dto
-  - >Register is part of **Authentication**, create authentication controller
+- > Register is part of **Authentication**, create authentication controller
 - export controller , import in index in /src and use register routes that server uses to pass router. router.use(controller) ( It could be just passed to the server and it could use directly)
 - Controller calls validation and service with DTO first then service
 - the registeruserdto contains multiple dto classes and they check @validation nested and also
 - > Authentication service exports authentication instance
 - Might store the users , but database stores
 - ??
 Check parameter of a created type with a create-user.request type?
 - Use the database created Iuser interface from database model and create using the model.

 - > Login with dto with Login response and Auth response
 - env JWT_SECRET generatorscript
- `node -e "console.log(require('crypto').randomBytes(32).toString('hex'))"`
+- `node -e "console.log(require('crypto').randomBytes(32).toString('hex'))"`

+# Changes made, updated for one model

+- > User.ts nesting all items as database schema
+- Removed unused inteface User, to replace with BaseUser without \_id and Types mongoose import
+- > Register-user request doesnt have salt and follwows BaseUser format
+- > Register-user DTO  follows the same nesting format as BaseUser
+- > User schema uses BaseUser and can also use User with _id .
+UserDocument extends BaseUser

+ # Extra added
+- > Auth controller uses the validator method with loginDto
+- > registerUser uses userExist method to check if username or email alaready exists

+# Consider username and email lowercase